burakkocak884/Sinatra_project/README.md

-# Reantal Property Management App.
+# Rental Property Management App.

 	Welcome to your new gem ,Property Management App, created by Burak KOCAK.